dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-07-Mystery-of-Object-Detection.md

 # Loss Functions

 Loss functions are the heart of deep learning algorithms (*in case you are wondering, backprop the soul*).
 Loss functions tells the model how good the model is at particular task.
 Depending on the problem to solve, almost all model aim to minimize the loss.
 Also, did you notice one thing in particular about loss functions and non-linear functions, they are all "differentiable functions".
 Yes, we may also call deep learning as "differentiable programming".
-As there is "No Free Lunch" theorem in machine learning, which states that no one particular model can solve all the problems.
-Similarly, there is also no one particular loss function which when minimized(or maximize) will solve any task.
-If we make any changes to our model in hope(trying different hyperparameters) of creating better model, loss function will tell if we’re getting better model than previous model trained.
+As there is <span class='saddlebrown'>No Free Lunch theorem in machine learning, which states that no one particular model can solve all the problems.
+Similarly, there is also no one particular loss function which when minimized(or maximize) will solve any task.</span> If we make any changes to our model in hope(trying different hyperparameters) of creating better model, loss function will tell if we’re getting better model than previous model trained.
 If predictions of the model are totally off, loss function will output a higher number.
-If they’re pretty good, it’ll output a lower number.
-Designing loss functions to solve our particular task is one of the critical steps in deep learning, if we choose a poor error(loss) function and obtain unsatisfactory results, the fault is ours for badly specifying the goal of the search. (*Choose wisely*)
+If they’re pretty good, it’ll output a lower number. <span class="red">Designing loss functions to solve our particular task is one of the critical steps in deep learning, if we choose a poor error(loss) function and obtain unsatisfactory results, the fault is ours for badly specifying the goal of the search.</span> (*Choose wisely*)

 Loss function is defined in [Deep Learning book](https://www.deeplearningbook.org/contents/ml.html) as,